F.R.E.S.S.H. | Fostering Research Expansion in the Social Sciences & Humanities

 - Preference will be given to those who applied last year and were not selected.

 We understand that this program, while it is intended to benefit participants’ research program, will also entail considerable time and effort.
-To that end, each participant will receive $3,000 in research funding contingent on program attendance, participation, and the submission of one major grant or fellowship application within eighteen months of beginning the program.
+To that end, each participant will receive $3,000 in research funding contingent on program attendance, participation, and the submission of one major grant or fellowship application within 18 months of beginning the program.
 The funding will be distributed in two rounds: $1,000 upon completion of the training program and $2,000 upon the submission of a grant proposal.
 If participants do not meet the expectations listed below, they will not receive full funding.

 To receive the first $1,000, participants are expected to: